Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 4. If you use Steam, you should turn off the Steam overlay (in Steam, right click Morrowind > Properties).
 If you use Crossfire/SLI, turn off "Pause world rendering in menus" in the In-game tab, to avoid performance reductions, as this feature is SLI unfriendly.

+If you use MO2, turn off "Automatic archive invalidation" in the Profiles window.
+It generates an incompatible BSA file that MGE XE can't read.

 5. There is an optional mod, 'XE Sky Variations', that will randomize the sky colour and sunrise/sunset every day.
 It requires "High quality atmosphere" enabled in distant land, and MWSE installed and enabled.

 As a complement to the UI scaling, you may also want to use Better Dialogue Font for sharper menu text.